It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 What you can do about it: Remember your daughter’s strengths, abilities, and resiliencies.
 This will help calm your fears.
 Encourage her by saying things like, “I know you can be successful when you put the time and effort into it.”
 You are challenging her but in a positive way.

-4. Don’t Threaten Her
+4. Don’t threaten her.

 Threats are different than consequences.
 A good consequence is well thought out.
 It is doable and instructs.
 Threats are like waving a sledgehammer over your daughter’s head.

-- If you keep acting like this you’re going to boarding school.
+- If you keep acting like this, you’re going to boarding school.

 - You’re going to live with your dad.